tonyrog/varp/doc/api.md

 used, that is a call to varpy.config(vp, 'xref', True) must have been made prior a call to varpy.subst.

+exception: literal (if x or y are not literals)
+exception: level (when level != 0)
+exception: xref  (when xref is not turned on)

 ``` python
 varpy.implication_clause(vp, x)
 ```

 Return the clause index for the clause where literal __x__ became a unit.

-exceptions: variable (x is not a variable)
+exception: variable (x is not a variable)

 ``` python
 varpy.implication_level(vp, x)